 Achilles allows the Trojans to bury their dead, an act of humanity which provokes the jealous gods to anger.
 So Troy is leveled.
-In the chaos that ensues, Aeneas sets sail for Italy, praying for God to bless his bold endeavor.
+In the chaos that ensues, Aeneas flees for Italy, praying to God to bless his bold endeavor.

 For peace had ruled the Trojan enterprise,